How to Lose Back Fat

 There’s a problem with using exercise to target areas for fat loss and that is because spot reduction doesn’t generally work.
 This is because the body is very good at storing fat and for you that might cause the fat to end up on your back.
 Exercises for flabby back need to focus on calorie burn and boosting metabolism.
 This can be done with progressive strength training and high intensity interval training.

 Progressive strength training has a different slightly different effect on the body.
 Strength training can increase muscle mass which can help calorie burn go up at rest.
 Your resting metabolism is called your resting metabolic rate.
 This extra burn can be improved by lifting weights on a regular basis.
 Make sure that you’re tracking your progress so that you don’t hit a plateau.
+Weight training is a great way to measure progress and see progress.

 Targeting the Specific Area